rydergaming/matchthree/README.md

 # matchthree
 A simple match three style game.

-Click on globes to change them.
+Click on globes to switch them.
 You must match three or more of the same color in a column or row.